skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/aws/api-gateway-waf/README.md

 3. Requests not recognised as bots (human traffic)

 In the last `CheckIfHumanTraffic` rule, we Challenge the request.
-If a particular request isn't a verified or unverified bot and also doesn't have a `skyfire-pay-id` header, a challenge is posted and for all browsers the request is passed through to the prtected website and challenge remains pending for all automated requestes with no access to protected website.
+If a particular request isn't a verified or unverified bot and also doesn't have a `skyfire-pay-id` header, a challenge is issued.
+When the request comes from a human using a browser, the JavaScript challenge is executed in the browser and successfully completed.
+In contrast, non-human clients (bots) typically do not execute JavaScript and therefore fail to pass the challenge.

 ![api-gateway-waf-skyfire-decisioning-1](../static/images/cloudfront-waf/cloudfront-waf-check-if-human.png)